We offer a seasonal wilderness program. Our programs balance interactive instruction observation, and play. Drop off your kids, or stay and learn.

 What happens to the animals in the winter?
 Discover how different animals survive using unique adaptations that allow them to withstand such conditions as extreme temperatures and scarce food.

-Explore the different ways the ecosystems prepare for the upcoming spring.
-Compare and contrast the differences in the various habitats emerge from the blanket of winter and what man-made and natural tools we use to promote the overall health of Camp St. Croix's prairie.
+Explore the different ways the ecosystems and camp prepares for the upcoming spring.
+Compare and contrast the differences in the various habitats emerge from the blanket of winter and what man-made and natural tools we use to promote the overall health of Camp St. Croix’s prairie.

 Walk the banks of the St. Croix River while discussing water’s role in our ecosystem, study aquatic life, and discover the effects humans have on our water quality and supply.